 I went car shopping one day and now there are lots of inquires that say they will be on my credit report.
 Is it right for all these inquiries to be on my report so long from just one day of shopping for a car?

-Experian lists each inquiry that is made into your file for two years, so that you have a complete record of who has reviewed your credit history.
+Experian lists each inquiry into your credit file for two years, so that you have a complete record of who has reviewed your credit history.
 That said, car loan and mortgage inquiries made within a short period of time will only be counted as one inquiry when calculating your scores.
 Read on to find out why.